Azure-Samples/MqttApplicationSamples/scenarios/command/README.md

 ## Command Server, Command Client

-Every command requires a `server` who implements the command and a `client` who invokes the command, in this case the vehichle is the server and the mobile-app is the client.
+Every command requires a `server` who implements the command and a `client` who invokes the command, in this case the vehicle is the server and the mobile-app is the client.

 |Client|Role|Operation|Topic/Topic Filter|
 |------|----|---------|------------------|